kamilburda/gimp-color-clip/README.md

 Usage
 -----

-Select `Colors -> Color Clip...` and adjust the clip percentages as desired.
+Open an image in GIMP, select `Colors -> Color Clip...` and adjust the clip percentages as desired.

 Support